Skip to main content

 Program Completion Rate and Pass Rate on the RD Exam

-• The MSPH in International Health (Human Nutrition – Dietitian) program has maintained a 98-percent completion rate since its inception in 2007, and 100% of graduates have achieved first-time passing scores on the RD exam.
+• The MSPH in International Health (Human Nutrition – Dietitian) program has maintained a 98-percent completion rate since its inception in 2007, and 100% of graduates have passed the RD exam.

 • Additional outcome data is available upon request.